pepstock-org/Charba-Wiki/docs/charts/Pie.md

 ### Interactions

-The interaction with each point can be controlled with the following properties:
+The interaction with each arc can be controlled with the following properties:

 | Name | Defaults | Description |
 | :- | :- | :-